oyster-catcher/HopperGuidance/README.md

 - Have sufficient RCS or reaction wheel for your craft so it can change its attitude quickly enough (look at whether the steer vector is often misaligned with the crafts attitude)
 - Enable RCS
-- If you get a failure to compute a solution when clicking "Enable autopilot" check if you are below to min descent angle and if you are above the max velocity.
+- If you get a failure to compute a solution when clicking "Enable guidance" check if you are below to min descent angle and if you are above the max velocity.
 If you are then a solution may be impossible
 - It can take longer to compute highly constrained trajectories for heavy craft or not find a solution at all.
 Retry, fly somewhere easier or reduce the constraints
 - If your craft comes in too low to land either reduce max final thrust angle to land more vertically or increase min descent angle
-- If your craft is way off the trajectory its best to disable and enable autopilot to compute a new trajectory
+- If your craft is way off the trajectory its best to disable and enable guidance again to compute a new trajectory
-- If your craft is way off, pointing the wrong direction and not steering you probably have min thrust=0 and RCS isn't strong enough to turn the vessel.
-You want a gimballing engine with some thrust to be able to turn the craft

 Failure to find solution:

 Usually caused by one of the following

-- You didn't set a target at all
-- You are outside of the minimum velocity
+- The craft is going faster than max velocity
-- You below the minimum descent angle
+- The craft is below the minimum descent angle (to final target)
 - You have run out of fuel
 - Its impossible not to hit the ground
 - The target is too far away (must take under 5 minutes to get there)
 - You have run out of ignitions (Realism Overhaul)
 - Other.
-Sometimes the solver just fails.
+Sadly sometimes the solver just fails particularly with lots of targets of if they are too close, making a trajectory impossible.
 Its worth trying again as that sometimes works

+Fun things to try

+Sets targets for a slalom course around some buildings Find the bridges at the launch site and fly under them Try and reproduce the SN5 Starship hop in Realism Overhaul Try setting targets round and round in a circle

 Dealing with Small Craft:

 Small craft are exciting, like a sports car.
-You can try and push of max velocity, max thrust angle, max final thrust angle, and max thrust to high values.
+You can try and push of max velocity, max thrust angle, max thrust angle to high values.
 The craft will then be able to move quickly and accelerate quickly leads to exciting but possible risky landings.

 Dealing with Large Craft:

-You may have a problem using the autopilot with large craft.
-A large craft is hard to maneoveure since it has high mass and will take time to change its attitude.
+Large craft are hard to maneoveure since they have high mass and will take time to change its attitude.
 This leads to it pointing is the wrong direction and either thrusting in that wrong direction or waiting to change its attitude.
 Both these mean it cannot following the track.
-Another problem is that atmospheric drag is not includiedin when solving for the best trajectory.
-Doing so its possible with this technique because it would make the problem non-linear.
+Another problem is that atmospheric drag is not included when solving for the best trajectory.
 So heres some tips for dealing with large craft

-- Reduce max velocity to keep atmospheric drag low
-- Keep max thrust angle low, says <15 degress as this will keep the craft more upright and prevent dangerous oscillation in attitude
+- Keep max thrust angle low, says <15 degress as this will keep the craft more upright and prevent the craft tipping too far and being unable to get upright quickly
-- Keep final max thrust angle even lower, probably zero to mean the craft must descend vertically for the touch down
 - Lower correctiion factor down to as low as 0.05.
 This will mean if the craft is off trajectory it will only move slowly towards the correct trajectory.
 If this value is too high it will overshoot.
 Observe whether the red steer attitude is far from the actual crafts attitude
 - Raise the final descent angle above 45 degrees, may be as high as 80 degrees to give a more vertical landing
 - You can compensate for the lack of ability to steer the craft by adding more RCS thrusters or overly powerfull reaction wheels
-- Reduce max thrust below 100%.
-This will mean spare thrust will be available to correct errors in sticking to the trajectory

 Dealing with Realism Overhaul:

 - Choose an engine that is throttleable
-- Use keepIgnited=true otherwise you may use up all your ignitions quite quickly
+- Switch on keepIgnited otherwise you may use up all your ignitions very quickly
-- Note that the engine has a minimum thrust and if this results in craft rising then you have too much thrust to land
+- Note that the engine has a minimum thrust and if this results in craft rising then you have too much thrust to land.
+So choose your engine carefully
-- The solver constraints the Y component of thrust to always be above the minimum thrust.
-If you need to land a low gravity you'll need a very low thrust engine
 - Reaction wheels don't work too well and RCS might be limited.
-Thrust vectoring of the main engine will be needed to steer the craft
+Thrust vectoring of the main engine will be needed to steer the craft, but that can work well if the engine is always ignited

 Debugging
 =========